-National University of Singapore (NUS), a competitive and globally-oriented university is consistently ranked as one of Asia’s top universities.
-It offers a range of courses through its 16 different schools, including Engineering, Law, Medicine, Science, Arts, and Social Sciences.
+National University of Singapore (NUS) is one of Asia’s top universities, and Singapore’s oldest and largest university.
+It offers a range of courses through its 13 undergraduate schools, including Engineering, Law, Medicine, Science, Arts, and Social Sciences.
 W&M students are able to enroll in courses from most of these faculties.
 English is the main language of instruction at NUS.
-NUS has an enrollment of 38,000 students (28,000 are undergraduates) from over 100 countries.
-NUS is a global thought leader with a distinctive Asian perspective that offers a vibrant student life.
-In addition to the wide array of artistic and cultural pursuits on campus, services available to exchange students include an on-campus health center and on-campus counseling center.
-Please note, credits are based on contact hours at NUS so most classes are equivalent to 3 or 4 W&M credits.
+NUS has an enrollment of over 38,000 students (28,000 are undergraduates) from over 100 countries.
+This diversity contributes to vibrant student life.
+In addition to a wide array of artistic and cultural groups and events on campus, NUS offers state-of-the-art facilities and services, including large performing arts venues, a sports complex, highly rated dining facilities, a health and counseling center, seven libraries, and extensive services for incoming exchange students.

 Spring Semester (January--May)

 Application Deadlines: Fall Semester: March 15

 Course Information: Students should be choosing Level 1000 to 3000 modules.
 Level 4000 modules are reserved for graduating NUS students and have a limited supply.
 Level 5000 and 6000 modules are graduate-level courses, which are not open to exchange students.

 Modules from the NUS Faculty of Law, and Department of Economics are extremely popular and cannot be guaranteed.
 Students are required to be a major in Law to take courses from that Faculty.
 Please be advised that students will not receive Business courses from NUS.
 If you are planning to study Business, it is recommended that you seek an alternative program.
 All incoming students are advised to be flexible with their module requirements, as NUS is not able to guarantee any preferred modules for incoming students.